-- 69. In most of the eurozone (Germany being the exception), a robust housing recovery is being delayed by a number of economic factors.
-Some analysts believe that the value of new residential construction in Europe will increase through 2016, from €232.13 billion in 2014 to €251.47 billion in 2016. - 70.
-In North America, the US housing market is still in the early stages of recovery, although housing starts and new house sales are still at the lowest levels recorded since 1963.
+71. In most of the eurozone (Germany being the exception), a robust housing recovery is being delayed by a number of economic factors.
+Some analysts believe that the value of new residential construction in Europe will increase through 2016, from €232.13 billion in 2014 to €251.47 billion in 2016.

+- 72. In North America, the US housing market is still in the early stages of recovery.
 Spending on private residential construction (single- and multi-family housing) continues to improve, but remodelling is decreasing slightly, as are public expenditures.
 Several housing analysts project that a robust US housing recovery remains several years away.
-The Canadian housing market is considered stable. - 71.
+The Canadian housing market is considered stable. - 73.
 There were record housing completions in the Russian Federation in 2013.
-Along with setting a 20 year record for new dwellings, residential space construction totalled 69.4 million m2 in 2013, an increase of 5.6% over 2012. - 72.
+Along with setting a 20 year record for new dwellings, residential space construction totalled 69.4 million m2 in 2013, an increase of 5.6% over 2012. - 74.
 In the first quarter of 2014, 178,000 apartments were commissioned in the Russian Federation, with a total area of 13.6 million m2.
-This is nearly 31% greater than the number commissioned in the same 2013 time-period, when 10.4 million m2 was commissioned.
+This is nearly 31% greater than the number commissioned in the same quarter of 2013, when 10.4 million m2 were commissioned.
 In the first quarter of 2014, individual developers built 47,600 residential houses with a total area of 6.4 million m2, an increase of 19.2% over the same period in 2013.